HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A typical Baxi Platinum combi installation is going to be around £200 less than the equivalent Worcester.
 This assumes that the installation cost includes materials such as flue, flue extensions, controls and a system filter.

-You can get exact prices/quotes from up to 3 installers here.
+Or, if you’d prefer a Baxi Platinum, you can get quotes from up to 3 installers here.

 There’s one big question we are asked; will it fit in a kitchen cupboard?
 And, the answer is no.